2022 AFF Championship: Venues

 There was one venue for each participating nation in the tournament, with each nation getting two group matches played in their home stadium.
-Brunei played their home matches at Malaysia's Kuala Lumpur Stadium due to their own stadium did not met the standards.
+Brunei played their home matches at Malaysia's Kuala Lumpur Stadium as their own stadium did not meet tournament standards.

-Gelora Bung Karno Stadium were attended by spectators with a capacity of 70 percent of the total number of seats, which was around 50,000 seats.
-The decision for a maximum attendance capacity of 70 percent were based on the risk assessment and trials for further implementation.
+The Gelora Bung Karno Stadium operated at 70 percent capacity, at around 50,000 seats.
+The decision for a maximum attendance capacity of 70 percent was based on risk assessments and trials for future capacity expansion implementation.